 Often there is confusion between impairment and depreciation.
 In accounting terms, impairment is writing down an asset owing to an unplanned or sudden drop in the value of an asset.

-Depreciation, on the other hand, is the measure of drop in the value of an asset due to its normal use.
+On the other hand, depreciation is the measure of a drop in the value of an asset due to its normal use.
 Similarly, Amortization is more of a systematic activity and is done over the course of time.